halmasieh/bikesharing/README.md

 ## Summary
 In fact, we want to use Tableau to create effective visualizations from the Citi Bike data, therefore the key to getting a good visualization—and, really, any good data analysis—is to start with a question.
 But what is the right question to ask and how do we portray the answer accurately?

-Therefore, we need to think critically about which questions are the most important for our analysis.
+However, we need to think critically about which questions are the most important for our analysis.
 Our opinion can be swayed based on how the data is represented, so we need to consider how our audience will perceive and interpret the results and visualization that we show them.

 After identifying the needs and determining the data capacity, we performed the visualization as below, using New York city-bike-sharing data set: